 It’s been 10 months since the Himalayan Institute Cameroon School of Carpentry & Construction opened its doors in Kumbo, and since then it has created many opportunities for the community.
 Each project that the school undertakes is designed to target local needs in the community and is proving to benefit the carpentry industry in Northwest Cameroon.

-Many classes have taking place since the school opened, most notable in 2009 were two 10-week training programs titled “Modern Carpentry Methods.”
+Many classes have been taking place since the school opened; most notable in 2009 were two 10-week training programs titled “Modern Carpentry Methods.”
 The first training was delivered to local carpenters who were looking for advanced training.
-The second training was for a group of technical teachers sent to the School by the local government trade school.
-These teachers not only learned how to improve their approach to carpentry but, more importantly, attention was given to help develop teaching skills.
+The second training was for a group of technical teachers sent to our school by the local government trade school.
+These teachers not only learned how to improve their approach to carpentry but, more important, attention was given to help develop teaching skills.

 Cement Block and Seasoned Lumber Enterprise

 In Kumbo, the majority of homes are built from cement blocks in wooden frames.
 Some builders cut costs by using less cement in their blocks and by using untreated lumber.
 The result is that the blocks crumble and the untreated boards warp.

 To address this problem, the School of Carpentry & Construction set out to provide the community with high-quality, dependable building materials.
 By taking time to dry and treat their lumber and by ensuring the proper proportions of cement and sand in their cement blocks, this new enterprise now makes these materials available to the community at all times.
 This effort is already improving the durability and safety of building projects throughout Kumbo.

 This service program was developed to give the school’s trained students and staff an opportunity to use their skills on private contracted projects in the community.